klebgenomics/KleborateModular/docs/modules.rst

 * Kleborate will next translate the hit into amino acid sequence and look for truncations (expressed as % amino acid length from the start codon).
 If the result is less than 90%, it is added to the result (e.g. ``TEM-15*-42%``\ ) and the hit is reported in the ``truncated_resistance_hits`` column.
 * If the hit is less than 90% identity or 80% nucleotide coverage (adjustable via the ``--min_identity`` and ``--min_coverage`` options), it is reported in the ``spurious_resistance_hits`` column.
 Otherwise, it is reported in the column for its drug class (e.g. ``Bla_ESBL_acquired``\ ).

+Note that Kleborate reports resistance results for all antimicrobial classes with confidently attributable resistance mechanisms in KpSC.
+Not all of these are actually used clinically for treatment of KpSC infections (e.g. MLS, Rif) but they are still reported as the presence of acquired resistance determinants to these classes is of interest to researchers for other reasons (e.g. these genes can be useful markers of MGEs and MGE spread; there is potential for use of these drugs against other organisms to select for KpSC in co-infected patients or in the environment).
+For an overview of antimicrobial resistance and consensus definitions of multidrug resistance (MDR), extensive drug resistance (XDR) and pan drug resistance in Enterobacteriaceae, see `Magiorakos 2012 <https://www.clinicalmicrobiologyandinfection.com/article/S1198-743X(1461632-3/fulltext)>`_\

 SHV beta-lactamases
 ~~~~~~~~~~~~~~~~~~~